JingtaoWang22/cellar_docs/_posts/2021-7-14-clustering.md

 <br>

   * Label transfer should be used under the dual mode.
-It can be used to transfer the labels from a deactivated reference dataset to the current activated one.
-Currently Cellar supports label transfer with [Scanpy Ingest](https://scanpy-tutorials.readthedocs.io/en/latest/integrating-data-using-ingest.html) and [SingleR](https://bioconductor.org/packages/devel/bioc/vignettes/SingleR/inst/doc/SingleR.html).
+It can be used to transfer the labels from a labeled reference dataset to the active dataset (a dataset can be activated by clicking "Activate" at that Plot's header).
+    Currently Cellar supports label transfer with
+    [Scanpy Ingest](https://scanpy-tutorials.readthedocs.io/en/latest/integrating-data-using-ingest.html)
+    and [SingleR](https://bioconductor.org/packages/devel/bioc/vignettes/SingleR/inst/doc/SingleR.html).
     <span class="warn">!!<span class="tooltip">Attention</span></span>